section-engineering-education/engineering-education/content/articles/setting-up-solar-windows-database-analyzer-for-monitoring-microsoft-sql-server/index.md

 The article will enlighten the reader on how to monitor a Microsoft SQL Server database using Solar Winds Database Performance Analyzer (Self-Managed).

-This is a software offered by Solar Winds and is very useful in attaining the security of a database.
+This is software offered by Solar Winds and is very useful in attaining the security of a database.

 By the end of this tutorial, the user will understand how to:
 - Install Database Performance Analyzer on Windows.